 Since I’ve become more outspoken about my success I have gotten a lot of questions about the diet.
 There are a lot of misconceptions about what keto is and what it is not.
 A lot of those misconceptions are about the foods we eat or avoid.

 That is the misconceptions I am dealing with a lot right now as our families are preparing holiday meals.
 To make it easy on them I have been telling them to think about it like any other low-carb diet.
-Still, there are foods that you should avoid on keto that will surprise you the first time you hear about them.
+Still, there are foods to avoid on keto that will surprise you the first time you hear about them.

 Fruits and Berries